 A Cartagena honeymoon is pure magic.
 This coastal gem seduces with its colonial splendor, romantic ambiance, and Spanish-meets-Caribbean flavor.
 It’s also one of the safest and most picturesque places in all of Colombia.
 Adding to its list of accolades is accessibility (direct flights), upscale accommodations, and pristine beaches.
 Simply put: This dreamy destination deserves a top spot on your honeymoon bucket list.

 As demand has increased, so have the number of flights.
-It’s a five-hour direct shot from New York.
-(Yup, that’s quicker than traveling to Los Angeles.)
-There’s no time difference and you won’t have deal with jet lag!
+It’s a five-hour direct shot from New York (yup, that’s quicker than traveling to Los Angeles).
+There’s no time difference, so you won’t struggle with jet lag!

 Colorful and relentlessly charming, Cartagena is a photographer’s dream.
 The soul of this picture-perfect port is its UNESCO-listed Old Town.
 Within its 16th-century stone walls is a warren of cobbled corridors, preserved Spanish colonial buildings—splashed in shades of purple, yellow, red, and blue—embellished doors, bougainvillea-clad balconies, striking churches, like Catedral de San Pedro Claver, and bustling plazas.

 From refined restaurants helmed by acclaimed chefs to low-key cevicherias (don’t miss El Boliche Cebicheria and La Cevichería), Cartagena has something to satisfy every taste bud.
 Head over to Lobo de Mar for Spanish tapas (perfect for sharing with your hubby) and out-of-this-world gin drinks.
 Carmen specializes in innovative twists on local, seafood-driven fare.
 El Barón serves creative cocktails and pressed sandwiches in an intimate setting.
 Craving more delicacies?
 Coordinate a street food tour to sample everything from arepas to chicharrones.